 Google Cloud to pull shutters on its IoT Core service

-Google Cloud announced that it is going to close its core IoT services in 2023.
+Google Cloud announced that it will close its core IoT services in 2023.
 The news was shared via the Google IoT Core web page and emailers.
-According to the Google spokesperson their IoT customers need to be better served by network partners specializing in IoT applications & services and thus the company has decided to close its IoT services and has requested existing customers to move to a partner who can manage their IoT devices.
+According to the Google spokesperson, their IoT customers must be better served by network partners specializing in IoT applications & services.
+Thus the company has decided to close its IoT services and has requested existing customers to move to a partner who can manage their IoT devices.

 World’s first cloud for agriculture launched

-Cropin Cloud, world’s first cloud for agriculture was launched this year by a Bengaluru-based agritech firm.
-The platform aims to digitally transform the agri-ecosystem and provides a suite of agriculture digitisation applications, access to data sources, and AI-powered agri-intelligence into an integrated platform.
-This platform provides a perfect amalgamation of tech and data in the agriculture ecosystem to help agribusinesses manage the complexities by using AI-enabled technology.
+Cropin Cloud, the world’s first cloud for agriculture, was launched this year by a Bengaluru-based agritech firm.
+The platform aims to transform the agri-ecosystem digitally and provides a suite of agriculture digitization applications, access to data sources, and AI-powered agri-intelligence into an integrated platform.
+This platform provides a perfect amalgamation of tech and data in the agriculture ecosystem to help agribusinesses manage the complexities using AI-enabled technology.

 Oracle launches ‘Oracle Alloy’

-With an aim to bring the cloud to the masses multinational IT firm Oracle launched Oracle Alloy.
-Oracle Alloy aims to empower organisations as cloud providers and offer services developed on OCI (Oracle Cloud Infrastructure) to their customers.
-The services can also be customised to suit the specific needs of varied industries.
+Intending to bring the cloud to the masses, multinational IT firm Oracle launched Oracle Alloy.
+Oracle Alloy aims to empower organizations as cloud providers and offer services developed on OCI (Oracle Cloud Infrastructure) to their customers.
+The services can also be customized to suit the specific needs of varied industries.

 NVIDIA breaks into SaaS to support Omniverse on Cloud

-NVDIA in early 2022 offered its SaaS platform which includes a comprehensive suite of cloud services for artists, developers, and enterprise teams to operate, design and publish from anywhere.
-The second gen NVIDIA OVX systems will be available by early 2023.
-Throwing light on applications developed, Richard Kerris, VP of Omniverse mentions about the possibilities of offering virtual 3D products that can be used to Augment Reality in various sectors like fashion, furniture, home décor etc.
+NVIDIA, in early 2022 offered its SaaS platform, which includes a comprehensive suite of cloud services for artists, developers, and enterprise teams to operate, design and publish from anywhere.
+The second-gen NVIDIA OVX system will be available by early 2023.
+In light of applications developed, Richard Kerris, VP of Omniverse, mentions the possibilities of offering virtual 3D products that can be used to Augment Reality in various sectors like fashion, furniture, home décor, etc.

 Coinbase Partners with Google Cloud

-Coinbase announced an association with Google Cloud early this year which will enable users to pay with cryptocurrencies like Bitcoin, Ethereum, Tether, Dogecoin and Solana.
+Coinbase announced an association with Google Cloud early this year, enabling users to pay with cryptocurrencies like Bitcoin, Ethereum, Tether, Dogecoin, and Solana.
 The partnership indicates the search engine mogul’s approval of Web3 technology as Google Cloud becomes the official cloud service provider for Coinbase.

 Increased deployment of Edge

-Edge computing has gained massive momentum in the past few years since organizations have realized the role it plays in network switching and routing, security, and load balancing.
+Edge computing has gained massive momentum in the past few years since organizations have realized their role in network switching, routing, security, and load balancing.
 Edge computing integration complements cloud computing and helps in business growth.

 Kubernetes and Blockchain

-The integration of blockchain technology in cloud computing might be the newest trend which most businesses are adopting since Blockchain has emerged as the game changer and solves various complex specifically related to scaling, data storage and management.
+Integrating blockchain technology in cloud computing might be the newest trend most businesses adopt since Blockchain has emerged as the game changer and solves various complexities related explicitly to scaling, data storage, and management.

 Security Risk Mitigation

-Security breach has been one of the biggest concerns for companies that are currently shifting from on-premise to cloud.
+A security breach has been one of the biggest concerns for companies shifting from on-premise to cloud.
 Integrating cloud computing mitigates any security threats and works towards securing the information.